 Fueling Advocates Initiative Conversations with Clive

-• In 2022/23, Clive Phillips is conducting a series of recorded dialogues with senior animal welfare scientists and academic experts.
-Each dialogue will last about 30-45 minutes.
+• Clive Phillips has been conducting a series of recorded dialogues with senior animal welfare scientists and academic experts since 2022.
+Each dialogue is about 30-45 minutes.

-• The focus of these conversations is on farm animal welfare, particularly in intensive animal farming systems and in developing countries.
+• The focus of these conversations is on farm animal welfare, including issues in developing countries.

 • All the academics featured in this series have acquired deep knowledge of animal farming systems and direct experience of practices over many years.
 It is hoped that the information and insights they share with Clive will help advocacy organizations gain a more nuanced understanding of global farm animal welfare issues and livestock production systems.